With its LA roots and global ambitions, Paul Hastings puts people and performance in balance at the right PH level.

 Callbacks

-Callbacks at Paul Hastings take approximately two and a half hours and are usually made up of four 30-minute interviews and an ‘informational session’ with members of the talent acquisition team.
+Callbacks at Paul Hastings take approximately two hours and usually consist of four 30-minute interviews and an “informational session” with members of the talent acquisition team.
 Candidates typically meet four attorneys in their preferred department.
-It’s a bit different in the New York office, where callbacks are conducted in a ‘super day’ format with up to 24 candidates interviewing at the same time.
-Each student will still meet four attorneys, but in a ‘round-robin’ format.
-“Individual interview styles may vary,” Fredenburg says, “but the format will generally be conversational with some behavioral questions focused on the candidate’s leadership skills, creativity, and business acumen.”
+It’s a bit different in the New York office, where callbacks are conducted in a “super day” format with up to 24 candidates interviewing at the same time.
+Each student will still meet four attorneys but in a “round-robin” format.
+“Individual interview styles may vary,” Fredenburg said, “But the format will generally be conversational with some behavioral questions focused on the candidate’s leadership skills, creativity and business acumen.”

 Anticipated acceptances: 96

-Incoming summers rank their department preferences before rotations are assigned, and associates said “pretty much everyone gets their top two choices for rotations.”
-IP is the exception to the rule as summers in this group are hired directly into IP.
+Incoming summers rank their department preferences before rotations are assigned, and associates said pretty much everyone gets their top two choices for rotations.
+IP is the exception as summers in this group are hired directly into IP.

-The firm also provides workshops and trainings throughout the program, focusing on professional development, pro bono, legal writing, negotiation skills, and deposition skills.
-Summers are also assigned a junior and senior mentor based on department interest, law school, and background.
+The firm also provides workshops and trainings throughout the program, focusing on professional development, pro bono, legal writing, and negotiation and deposition skills.
+Summers are also assigned a junior and senior mentor based on department interest, law school and background.

 “Make time during the summer to meet as many people as possible.
-Participate in trainings, attend social events, introduce yourself and network,” says Fredenburg.
+Participate in trainings, attend social events, introduce yourself and network.”

 Paul Hastings also offers a $50,000 fellowship open to 1L and 2L law students.